worldwonderer/proxy-for-spiders/README.md

 ## Response Verification
 Currently support 2 kinds of verification rules
-1. whitelist, if the response contains specified keywords, response is determined to be valid
+1. `whitelist` If the response contains specified keywords, response is determined to be valid
-2. xpath, if xpath can extract specified value from response, response is determined to be valid
+2. `xpath` If xpath can extract specified value from response, response is determined to be valid

 ```shell
 import json